joevbruno/react-training/Intro.md

 or <MyButton title={"My Button"} />
 ```

 So we've covered most of React now.
 Actual React.
-Two quick things: 1) PropTypes and 2) Imports
+Two quick things: 1) PropTypes and 2) Imports.

 Javascript is not a strictly typed language.
 While you could use something like Flow or Typescript for this, React does provide a generic way to run type validations on `props`: `PropTypes`;
 Here's what that looks like: